ChainSafe/chainbridge-celo/cbcli/docs/deploy.md

-  --centAsset                  Deploy centrifuge asset contract --wetc                       Deploy wrapped ETC Erc20 contract --config                     Logs the configuration based on the deployment
+  --centAsset                  Deploy centrifuge asset contract --wetc                       Deploy wrapped ETC Erc20 contract --config                     Logs the configuration based on the deployment --bridgeAddress              Bridge contract address.
+Should be provided if handlers deployed separately
 ```

 If you are deploying the Bridge contract, you may want to specify these options as well: